ahuth/ahuth.github.io/src/articles/what-react-refs-really-are.md

 For this example, the `messageRef` object will never change, and will not cause the second `useEffect` call to clear the interval and set a new one up.

-And this is what React refs "really" are: immutable references to mutable values, needed to control when other hooks re-compute themselves.
+This is what React refs "really" are: immutable references to mutable values, which are helpful to control when other hooks re-compute themselves.